Carl Söderberg: Boston Bruins

-Upon Linköpings exit in the post-season, with the ambition to embark on a NHL career, Söderberg settled a protracted dispute with the Swedish Ice Hockey Association.
+Upon Linköpings exit in the post-season, with the ambition to embark on an NHL career, Söderberg settled a protracted dispute with the Swedish Ice Hockey Association.
 He was released by Linköpings HC and was signed by the Boston Bruins to a three-year, one-way contract on 13 April 2013.
 After he was granted a visa, Söderberg joined the Bruins for the homestretch of the 2012–13 season.
 He made his NHL debut against the Pittsburgh Penguins on 20 April 2013.
 In only his second game with the Bruins, Söderberg assisted on the first goal (scored by Jaromír Jágr) of a 3–0 win over the Florida Panthers on 21 April, for his first NHL point.

 He scored his first NHL goal later in the year, on 31 October, beating Jonas Hiller as the first Bruins goal of a 3–2 home shootout victory over the Anaheim Ducks.